Joe McElderry: 2010–11: Wide Awake and Departure from Syco

 McElderry told Terry Wogan in an interview on BBC Radio 2 that he had parted ways with Syco in February 2011.
 McElderry told Tony Horne that he had a meeting with Syco staff members in February 2011.
 At the meeting, he expressed his unhappiness with the company, and told staff members that his relationship with Syco was not working for him.
 McElderry has also stated that his split with Syco was amicable, and there was no "fight" between them.
 He told the Shields Gazette: "I really like Simon Cowell and always think very highly of him ....
 There's no hard feelings there — there never has been and never will be."
 He told Capital FM on 19 August 2011 that he was "forever thankful" to Syco and Simon Cowell for the opportunity they gave him.
 He also denied a report (attributed to an unnamed "friend" in the Daily Mail's article about Syco's dropping of him) that he was "devastated" when Syco dropped him.

 Also in 2011, McElderry terminated his relationship with Modest!
 Management, the management company that had managed him since his victory on X Factor.
-In March 2013, McElderry signed to London-based Touchstone Media Group/Celeb Agents as his new management.

 On 9 May 2011, McElderry performed the song "Something's Coming" from West Side Story at a reception at Buckingham Palace that celebrated young people in the performing arts.